 Just outside the city, the party fought a short battle here when looking for Goodwin.

-Located 3 miles to the northwest of Lakewood, this abbey houses some important artifacts including the Pool of Radiance, a source of healing power.
+Located two hours to the northwest of Lakewood by horse, this abbey houses some important artifacts including the Pool of Radiance, a source of healing power.

 Pat’s Cider House

 Located along the Armsby Trail between the Abbey and Lakewood, this Cider House was awarded to Pat for agreeing the escort Lady Ashwind to Tyn.

 A swampy path running parallel to the Brennevin Trail, on the opposite side of the river.
 A Lizardfolk tribe claims this land.